 - i) The Careers Leader is the leading professional working with the support of her line manager, the Deputy Headteacher: Curriculum & Achievement and the Headteacher.
-The Coordinator's principal functions relate to - Vision and leadership - Programme management supporting the Head of Faculty Food & PDP and the PDP leaders in preparing schemes of learning, developing materials and managing resources. - Staff development. - Working with partners, in particular Adviza, the Careers and Enterprise Company, and the Education Business Partnership. - Teaching and support of students. - ii) The planned programme will be delivered by Tutors, in year teams, during Personal Development Periods, and also supported by subject teachers.
+The Coordinator's principal functions relate to - Vision and leadership - Programme management supporting the Head of Faculty Food & PDP and the PDP leaders in preparing schemes of learning, developing materials and managing resources. - Staff development. - Working with partners, in particular Adviza, the Careers and Enterprise Company, and the Education Business PartnershipTeaching and support of students. - ii) The planned programme will be delivered by Tutors, in year teams, during Personal Development Periods, and also supported by subject teachers.
 The number of periods designated for Careers will vary to meet the identified needs of Careers Education and Guidance within each year group.
-In addition, the whole Personal Development Programme will support the development of decision-making skills, student action planning, the recording of achievement and the raising of self-esteem, all of which are key elements of successful career decision-making. - iii) Individual guidance will complement the teaching programme.
+In addition, the whole Personal Development Programme will support the development of decision-making skills, student action planning, the recording of achievement and the raising of self-esteem, all of which are key elements of successful career decision-making.
+A programme of assemblies will support and complement lesson-based activity with opportunities for providers of Education and Training to gain access to students at the school in order to inform them of the opportunities available.
+This is vital to ensure that all pupils are aware of the benefits of apprenticeships, T Levels, HTQs and other approved technical education qualifications and can consider them, alongside academic options, when making decisions about their next steps.
+These encounters involve full year assemblies and smaller scale workshops. - iii) Individual guidance will complement the teaching programme.
 The Partnership Agreement with the Adviza Service will be reviewed annually in order to reflect local and national demands. - iv) All faculties have a role to play in Careers Education.
-The Careers Leader will work cooperatively with Heads of Faculty to help develop appropriate curriculum maps and schemes of learning.
+The Careers Leader will work cooperatively with Heads of Faculty to help develop appropriate curriculum maps and schemes of learning. - v) Careers information targeted at students, parents and employers is maintained and freely available on the school website.